MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-ad-overview.md

 With the introduction of OpenID Connect, WS-Federation support in Business Central has been deprecated.
 It will be removed in a later release.
 Until it's removed, you can continue to use Azure AD authentication with WS-Federation, but we recommend using OpenID Connect.

-### Upgrading to Azure AD authentication with OpenID Connect
+### Switch an existing configuration from WS-Federation to h OpenID Connect

 The setup of Azure AD authentication with OpenID Connect is similar to the legacy WS-Federation setup.
 But there are some important differences.
 So if you're upgrading an existing deployment from WS-Federation to OpenID connect, you'll have to make the following changes: